screener-io/screener-storybook/README.md

       layout: true,
       style: true,
       content: true,
+      minLayoutPosition: 4, // Threshold for Layout changes.
+Defaults to 4 pixels.
-      minLayoutPosition: 10 // Threshold for Layout changes.
+      minLayoutDimension: 10 // Threshold for Layout changes.
 Defaults to 10 pixels.
     }
     ```
 - **failureExitCode:** The exit code to use on failure.
 Defaults to 1, which will fail a CI build.